kazhala/dotbare/README.md

 This variable is used to determine where to store the backup of your files.
 It is used mainly by `dotbare fbackup` which will back up all of your tracked dotfiles into this location.
 It is also used by `dotbare finit -u [URL]`, when there is checkout conflict, dotbare will automatically backup conflicted files to this location.
-You probably shouldn't change this location.

 ```sh
 # Default